 - Contact the Head of Faculty to learn more about the curriculum

-History classes have access to a fully equipped ICT classroom and a suite of four classrooms, each with a data projector and a modern sound system allowing for the projection of film clips, DVDs and archive sound material.
+History classes have access to a fully equipped ICT classroom and a suite of three classrooms, each with a data projector and a modern sound system allowing for the projection of film clips, DVDs and archive sound material.

 - Year 7